ElectroPlan Helpful Hints and How-To’s

 - AutoSave Settings – Timer Interval (minutes) – this setting determines the time interval between saves.
 The default is 5 minutes.
 A value of zero will disable the save based on time interval.
 Activity Trigger – changes are rated – New Plan = 100 points, a keystroke = 1, Component Placement or Move = 10.
 Once the changes exceed the trigger setting the system will save the project.
 The default value is 100.

 - Component Icon Management – There are two settings for the mode in which the system manages the relationship between Component Descriptions and the Name of the Icon Image File.
 With the “easy to use” mode system will manage the icon files and always save the icon image to a file with the same name as the Component Description.
 With the “advanced” setting the user has control over the name of the file containing the image for the component.
 This allows more flexibility with changing and editing of images.

-- Default Project Notes – a template of notes added to a project and then edited to suit the content of the specific project.
+- Default Project Notes – a template of notes added to be added to a project and then edited to suit the specific content of the project.

 - Certificate Text – statement of compliance with electrical regulations.

 - Terms and Conditions – the terms and conditions of the quote